2023 Budget Consultation

 Was there an operating surplus for 2022?
 If so can it be applied to the council contingency reserve?

-P.M. asked about 1 year ago
+P.M. asked over 1 year ago

 While the 2022 operating surplus has not been finalized, current projections suggest that it will be minimal.
 As per our policy, in years where a surplus exists, 75% of the surplus is allocated to the Asset Reserve, while the remaining 25% is retained in the Accumulated Surplus.